How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Introduction

 Here, we dive into design evaluation, with a \textit{critical} and \textit{constructive} perspective.
-We conduct a systematic study evaluating around 10$^9$ de novo designs across three state-of-the-art deep learning architectures.
-Our results uncover a previously overlooked pitfall: the size of a design library can systematically bias the evaluation, and at times even falsify the scientific findings by overshadowing molecular quality.
-We then draw new connections between drug discovery and deep learning to facilitate molecule selection for prospective studies.
-Finally, we leverage the tools we develop to dig deeper into the \textit{generation} stage, and expose unique characteristics of molecule design, compared to other applications of deep learning.
+We conduct a systematic study using chemical language models -- a widely applied and experimentally validated family of generative approaches\cite{du2024machine}.
+By capitalizing on their scalability, we generate and evaluate 10$^9$ de novo designs across three state-of-the-art architectures and four datasets.
+Our results uncover a previously overlooked pitfall: The size of a design library can systematically bias the evaluation, and at times even falsify the scientific findings by overshadowing molecular quality.
+We find that increasing the number of designs helps avoiding this pitfall, and propose new, scalable evaluation metrics.
+We then uncover the risks of relying on design frequencies, a common criterion for molecule selection, and develop solutions to mitigate the risks.
+We next leverage the tools we develop to dig deeper into the \textit{generation} stage, and expose inherent constraints to achieve high design diversity.
+Finally, we distill our findings into concrete challenges, methodological improvements, and practical strategies to enhance generative model evaluation.
+By addressing these critical aspects, we aim to advance how generative models are assessed and how molecules are selected for prospective studies in drug discovery.

-To capture the complexity on the landscape of generative drug discovery, we introduce the analogy of a `jungle', where we identify criticalities (`traps'), useful tools (`treasures'), and guidelines (`ways out').
-These findings aim to redefine how generative models are evaluated in drug discovery and provide a roadmap for selecting molecules with higher confidence for real-world applications.

-\section{Results and discussion}
+\section{Results and Discussion}

-While many approaches exist to design molecules de novo, `chemical language' models (CLMs) have been among the most succesful\cite{grisoni2023chemical,skinnider2021chemical,flam2022language}.
+While many approaches exist to design molecules de novo\cite{lin_diffbp_2022,cremer_flowr_2025,noauthor_evaluation_nodate,peng_moldiff_2023,vignac_digress_2023,liu_graph_2024,shi_graphaf_2020,verma_modular_2022,luo_graphdf_2021,zang_moflow_2020}, `chemical language' models (CLMs) have been among the most successful\cite{grisoni2023chemical,skinnider2021chemical,flam2022language}.
 CLMs are trained to generate molecules in the form of molecular strings, such as Simplified Molecular Input Line Entry Systems (SMILES)\cite{weininger1988smiles} and Self-referencing embedded strings (SELFIES)\cite{krenn2022selfies}.
-Since CLMs can be trained and used to generate molecules in a time-efficient manner\cite{ozccelik2024chemical}, and excel at capturing complex molecular properties \cite{flam2022language}, they constitute an ideal choice for a large-scale analysis like ours.
+Since CLMs are the most widely used approach for molecule design in practice\cite{du2024machine}, and can be trained and used to generate molecules in a time-efficient manner \cite{ozccelik2024chemical}, they constitute an ideal choice for a large-scale analysis like ours.